A Fever You Can't Sweat Out

-A Fever You Can't Sweat Out is the debut studio album by American pop rock band Panic! at the Disco.
-Produced by Matt Squire, the album was released on September 27, 2005, through Decaydance and Fueled by Ramen.
+A Fever You Can't Sweat Out is the debut studio album by the American pop rock band Panic! at the Disco, released on September 27, 2005, through Decaydance and Fueled by Ramen.
+It was produced by Matt Squire and recorded at SOMD!
+Studios in College Park, Maryland, over several weeks between June and August 2005.

 The group formed in Las Vegas in 2004 and began posting demos online, which caught the attention of Fall Out Boy bassist Pete Wentz.
-Wentz signed the group to his own imprint label, Decaydance, without them having ever performed live.
+Wentz signed the group to his own imprint label, Decaydance Records.
 It is the only album released during original bassist Brent Wilson's time in the band, but the exact nature of his involvement in the writing and recording process became a source of contention upon his dismissal from the group in mid-2006.

-The album was recorded on a small budget at SOMD!
-Studios in College Park, Maryland, over several weeks in June and July 2005.
 The group had only graduated from high school one month before.
 With lyrics written by lead guitarist and backing vocalist Ryan Ross, the album is divided into halves stylistically; the first half is primarily pop-punk with elements of electronic music, while the second half is more baroque pop-influenced, employing more traditional instrumentation.

 Upon its release, A Fever You Can't Sweat Out became a commercial success, peaking at number 13 on the Billboard 200.
-Its second single, "I Write Sins Not Tragedies", peaked at No. 7 on the Billboard Hot 100, helping to bolster the album's sales to 1.8 million in the US by 2011, thus making it the group's best-selling release.
-Four other singles were released for the album: "The Only Difference Between Martyrdom and Suicide Is Press Coverage", which charted at number 77 on the Billboard Hot 100, "But It's Better If You Do", "Lying Is the Most Fun a Girl Can Have Without Taking Her Clothes Off", and "Build God, Then We'll Talk".
+Its lead single, "I Write Sins Not Tragedies", peaked at No. 7 on the Billboard Hot 100, helping to bolster the album's sales to 1.8 million in the United States by 2011, thus making it the group's best-selling release.
+Three other singles were released for the album: "But It's Better If You Do", "Lying Is the Most Fun a Girl Can Have Without Taking Her Clothes Off", and "Build God, Then We'll Talk".
+While never officially released as a single, "The Only Difference Between Martyrdom and Suicide Is Press Coverage", also received airplay and charted in the United States, peaking at number 77 on the Billboard Hot 100 chart.

 Despite its sales, the album polarized music critics, with many praising the album's catchiness and others criticizing its perceived lack of creativity.
-The band promoted the record with stints on the Nintendo Fusion Tour before its first headlining tour, the Nothing Rhymes with Circus Tour.
 In late 2015, it received a double platinum certification from the Recording Industry Association of America (RIAA) for 2 million US shipments.
 It then received a quadruple platinum certification in June 2023.
+A 20th anniversary deluxe edition of the album, with all of the original tracks remastered, 11 previously unreleased demos, and the Live In Denver performance, was released on January 23, 2026.